All Bodies Movement Program 2025, spring session:

 The two hour class is a generous amount of time so we can approach the class at a relaxed pace, with consideration for people’s needs.
 At any point if someone needs to rest, we encourage that.
 Also, if someone needs to leave early, that is fine too.

 If a dancer is not able to attend all 8 sessions, that is not a problem.
-Also, each session can be taken in isolation - a person could take only the spring session, or only the fall session.
+Also, each season can be taken in isolation - a person could take only the spring session, or only the fall session.

-More information and registration — [email protected]
+Inquiries and registration — [email protected]

 FAQs: